Philistino/LBS-Elective-Grabber/README.md

 Digital Investing, Leading Teams and Organizations, Paths to Power, Negotiation and Bargaining, Distressed Investing...

 Want the ultimate electives schedule?
-Sick of wasting countless hours fighting for the schedule your want?
+Sick of wasting countless hours fighting for the schedule you want?

 Run this script to refresh the Enrolment Management System webpage and automatically add courses from your shortlist.